Home/Seeds/White Sesame Seed

 Frequently Asked Questions (FAQ)

-What are the health benefits of white sesame seeds?
+What are the health benefits of sesame seeds?

-White sesame seeds are rich in healthy fats, protein, and essential minerals, promoting heart health, bone strength, and overall well-being.
+Sesame seeds are rich in healthy fats, protein, and essential minerals, which can support heart health, bone strength, and overall well-being.

-How can I incorporate white sesame seeds into my diet?
+How can I incorporate sesame seeds into my diet?